-The operations phase water balance is provided in Appendix F to the revised EIS.
-The water balance provides estimates of the required effluent discharge volumes and process water requirements for a 1:20 dry year, average hydrologic year and a 1:20 wet year.
+Since the submission of the original EIS, Treasury Metals has been advancing their engineering for the Project, including refining the water balance for the site.
+Supplemental water balance modelling for the ultimate envisioned Project footprint is provided in Appendix F to estimate required effluent discharge volumes and to determine how process water requirements would be met for a 1:20 dry year, average hydrologic year and a 1:20 wet year.
 A flow diagram showing the conceptual water balance for the Project is provided in Figure 3.8.6-1.
-The operations water balance makes the maximum use of the water available at the site.
-The only fresh water withdrawal from outside the operations area will be the withdrawal of no more than 5% of the flows into the former irrigation ponds on Thunder Lake Tributary 2 and Thunder Lake Tributary 3.
+The water balance makes the maximum use of the water available at the site.
+The only fresh water withdrawal from outside the Operations Area will be the withdrawal of no more than 5% of the flows into the former irrigation ponds on Thunder Lake Tributary 2 and Thunder Lake Tributary 3.